-As professional business plan consultants, we see a wide variety of business plans.
-The three most common types are for the purposes of bank financing, internal planning, or investor financing.
-They are listed here, roughly in order of increasing detail and complexity.
+As professional business plan consultants, we see a variety of business plan types.
+The three most common are bank financing, internal planning, or investor financing.
+They are listed here, roughly in order of decreasing detail and complexity.

 Many businesses are simply not good candidates for bank financing.
-Generally any start-up or early stage business that involves new technology, innovative business services, practices, products or concepts will be unable to obtain bank financing.
-Most technology business plans (Internet, Information Technology, biotech, cleantech), and green or sustainable business plans fall into this category.
+Generally most start-ups and early stage businesses that involve new technology, innovative business services, practices, products or concepts will be unable to obtain bank financing.
+Most technology businesses (Internet, Information Technology, biotech, cleantech), and green or sustainable businesses fall in this category.

 These types of business usually seek to obtain equity financing, typically from angel investors or venture capital firms.
 Most angel investors are successful entrepreneurs or business executives who have many places to put their money.
 If they see a flawed business plan (sloppy, inconsistent, or poorly conceived) they will walk away.

 Angel investors and venture capitalists expect and demand the highest quality, often following a due diligence process.
 That usually means a proven or innovative business model; detailed, accurate market research; scenario analysis; well-documented financial projections, as well as extensive supplementary materials (charts, graphs, sample materials, letters of intent, sample contracts, patent or trademark documentation, etc.)

 This type of plan applies to any business, independent of growth stage or industry vertical.
 Since the whole purpose is to guide internal planning, the formatting and packaging is less important than it would be for a plan designed to raise debt or equity capital.